How you can help tackle climate change

 Fighting climate change is also about our behaviours and lifestyle choices.

-- Try the climate change food calculator to see what impact your diet is having.
+- Use a climate change food calculator to see your impact

 - Buy locally sourced produce

 - Take your own bags with you in shops and supermarkets

 - Use paper bags for your fruit and veg.